West Virginia Senate nixes vote on striking teachers' raises

-With West Virginia's public schools closed for the seventh straight class day from a teachers' strike, the state Senate's Republican majority refused for the second time Friday to vote on legislation to give them a 5 percent pay raise.
+The West Virginia teachers' strike rolled into its second weekend with the state Senate planning to meet Saturday after declining to take a vote on whether the teachers will get the 5 percent pay raise negotiated by Gov. Jim Justice and union leaders.

+Senate Republicans have repeatedly emphasized spending restraint while saying the teachers and West Virginia's other public workers are all underpaid.

-Hundreds of teachers and supporters, including students, rallied at the Capitol for the settlement negotiated earlier this week by Gov. Jim Justice and union leaders that included the raise for teachers, school service personnel and state troopers.
+Hundreds of teachers and supporters, including students, rallied at the Capitol on Friday, the seventh day they've shuttered classrooms.

 Teachers are protesting pay that's among the lowest in the nation, rising health care costs and a previously approved 2 percent raise for next year after four years without any increase.

-"We're still not close to resolving this critical issue," said Sen. Roman Prezioso, the Democratic minority leader, requesting Friday's vote.
+"We're still not close to resolving this critical issue," said Sen. Roman Prezioso, the Democratic minority leader, requesting the vote Friday.
 "Let's send the teachers and superintendents that I've seen here from all the different counties, send them home this weekend for a cooling off period.
 Let's start school Monday and say this Senate does support education in West Virginia."

-Majority Leader Ryan Ferns, made a motion to table the matter without comment.
+Republican Majority Leader Ryan Ferns made a motion to table the matter without comment.
 The Senate's Republicans did that, carrying the 20-13 vote.
-That left the bill in the Finance Committee, which has begun drafting a budget for the next fiscal year and could work through the weekend on some alternative.
+That left the bill in the Finance Committee, which has begun drafting a budget for the next fiscal year, scheduled a Friday meeting, then postponed it.

-Senate Republicans have repeatedly emphasized spending restraint while saying the teachers and West Virginia's other public workers are all underpaid but funds are limited.
+Justice told school superintendents gathered at the Capitol that he believes the votes for the raise are there.
+One administrator noted the impasse is affecting 277,000 students and 35,000 employees.

+"If they don't do it tomorrow, we spiral off into no man's land," he said.

 Protesting teachers countered that there are other potential funding sources and that education of the children in West Virginia — where more than 700 classrooms lack fully certified full-time teachers — needs to be a higher priority among politicians.
 Pay starts at about $33,000 a year, lower than in surrounding states.